(Disclosure: Some of the links below may be affiliate links)

-I hope these traits will help make my blog interesting for my readers :)
+I hope these traits will help make my blog interesting for my readers!

 Why the “The Poor Swiss”?

 Come on, everybody knows all people are rich in Switzerland…

 Not really!
-But, if you look at net worth per capita, income per capita, Switzerland is always in the TOP 10.
+If you look at net worth per capita, and income per capita, Switzerland is always in the TOP 10.
 However, we are also in the TOP 10 of the most expensive countries in the world.
 And Zurich is considered the most expensive city in the world.
-Switzerland is also one of the countries where it is the most difficult to possess your own house.
-It’s also a country where many people don’t get medical treatment because they cannot afford it.
+Switzerland is also one of the countries where it is the most difficult to own your own house.
+It is also a country where many people do not get medical treatment because they cannot afford it.